-- a.
-New or moved structures shall be positioned on their lot to maintain the existing patterns of the street. - b.
-Front and side-yard setbacks shall equal the prevalent setback of the contributing houses on the same side of the street.
-When the historic street pattern is irregular, new construction shall respond to an adjacent contributing property. - c.
-The height of new construction shall respond to the streetscape and the dimensions of the lot.
-The height of new construction shall not exceed the height of the tallest contributing building on a similarly-sized lot on the block.
+New or moved structures shall be positioned on their lots to maintain the existing patterns of the street.

+Front and side yard setbacks shall match the prevalent setback of the contributing houses on the same side of the street.
+When the historic street pattern is irregular, new construction shall match an adjacent contributing property.

+The height of new construction shall be compatible with the streetscape and the dimensions of the lot.
+The height of new construction shall not exceed the height of the tallest contributing building on a similarly sized lot on the block.